The Citizens' Energy Forum was established in 2008, and meets annually to explore consumers' perspective and role in the EU energy market.

 As with last year, the event is being organised by the European Commission in collaboration with the Commission for Regulation of Utilities (CRU), Ireland’s independent energy and water regulator.

 Event attendance is on invitation only, but the plenary sessions will be web streamed.
-Participatory tools (i.e. Sli.do) will be used for on-line polls accessible to the general public following the web-streamed sessions.
+The participatory tool Sli.do (event code #En4Cit) will be used for on-line polls accessible to the general public following the web-streamed sessions.
 To join, go to Sli.do and enter the event code #En4Cit